MozillaIndia/mozillaindia.github.io/README.md

 ## Contributing

-To contribute to the repository, please follow our guidelines at [CONTRIBUTING.md](https://github.com/MozillaIndia/mozillaindia.github.io/blob/gatsby/CONTRIBUTING.md)
+To contribute to our repository, please follow these guidelines at [CONTRIBUTING.md](https://github.com/MozillaIndia/mozillaindia.github.io/blob/gatsby/CONTRIBUTING.md)